dodona-edu/judge-java/README.md

 }
 ```

-Please use descriptive names in `description/names/...`, these will be shown to the user, often without context (it's not very informative to have an exercise called "1" in you list of recent exercises if you're following 3 courses at a time).
+Please use descriptive names in `description/names/...`, these will be shown to the user, often without context (it's not very informative to have an exercise called "1" in your list of recent exercises if you're following 3 courses at a time).

 `evaluation/filename` is the name of the file the students should submit.
 As this is a Java judge, that's the name of the public class they should submit + `.java`.

 Other configuration values used by the Java judge are:
 - `evaluation/time_limit` - For how long the tests can continue before a "time limit exceeded" is reported.
 - `evaluation/memory_limit` - How much memory the docker is given.
-- `evalution/network_enabled` - Whether the code inside the docker can use the network.
+- `evaluation/network_enabled` - Whether the code inside the docker can use the network.
 Disabled by default and should be enabled sparingly.
 While we may try to keep everything as secure as possible, a network allows for remote shells.
 Even if these remote shells have limited permissions, talented students might try to escalate them.

 ### Where to put which code?